UWPCE offers both noncredit and credit courses and certificate programs.

 Credit courses allow you to earn academic credit that may be applied toward a college degree.
 Because policies vary, check with your intended degree program before registering for a credit course to make sure your credits will apply.

-To earn credit that may be later applied toward a graduate degree at the University of Washington, you must apply for graduate nonmatriculated status before you register.
+To earn credit that may be later applied toward a graduate degree at the University of Washington, you must apply for graduate nonmatriculated (GNM) status with your intended degree program before you register.
+Not all programs offer a GNM option.

 Students taking a credit course generally receive a numerical grade, and that grade is recorded on a UW transcript and included in your grade-point average.